-Our primary uses of capital are, and we expect will continue to be, third-party clinical and preclinical research and development services, compensation and related expenses, professional fees, patent and other regulatory expenses and general overhead costs.
+Our primary uses of capital are, and we expect will continue to be, third-party clinical and preclinical research and development services, costs incurred to manufacture our drugs under development, compensation and related expenses, professional fees, legal, patent and other regulatory expenses and general overhead costs.
 We believe our use of CROs provides us with flexibility in managing our spending.

-The Company incurs various expenses in Australia and the United Kingdom.
+The Company incurs various significant research and development expenses in Australia and the United Kingdom.
 Fluctuations in the rate of exchange between the United States dollar and the pound sterling as well as the Australian dollar could adversely affect our financial results, including our expenses as well as assets and liabilities.
 We currently do not hedge foreign currencies but will continue to assess whether that strategy is appropriate.
-As of September 30, 2023, the cash balance held by our foreign subsidiaries with currencies other than the United States dollar was less than \$0.1 million.
+As of September 30, 2023 March 31, 2024, the cash balance held by our foreign subsidiaries with currencies other than the United States dollar was less than approximately \$0.1 million.
 We do not have any material financial exposure to one customer or one country that would significantly hinder our liquidity.

-As a publicly traded company, we incur significant legal, accounting and other expenses.
-In addition, the Sarbanes-Oxley Act of 2002, as well as rules adopted by the SEC and The Nasdaq Stock Market, require public companies to implement specified corporate governance practices that were inapplicable to us as a private company.
+As a publicly traded company, we incur significant legal, accounting Our recurring net losses and other expenses.
+In addition, the Sarbanes-Oxley Act of 2002, negative cash flows from operations, as well as rules adopted by the SEC forecast of continued losses and The Nasdaq Stock Market, require public companies negative cash flows from operations, raised substantial doubt regarding our ability to implement specified corporate governance practices that were inapplicable to us continue as a going concern within one year after the issuance of our unaudited condensed consolidated financial statements for the year ended March 31, 2024.
+Until we can generate sufficient revenue from the commercialization of our product candidates, we expect to finance our operations through the public or private company.
 We expect these rules and regulations will increase our legal and financial compliance costs and will make some activities more time-consuming and costly.